-1. REGISTRATION: The O. Henry Pun-Off World Championships are divided into two contests: Punniest of Show, and Punslingers.
-Pre-registration is required for both events.
+1. REGISTRATION: The O. Henry Pun-Off World Championships are divided into two contests: Punniest of Show, and PunSlingers.
+Registration is required for both events.
 Contestants may enter either or both contests.
 A maximum of thirty-two (32) entrants per event will be accepted for registration.
-Pre-registrations by phone may be done at the discretion of the museum staff.
 On-line contestant registration at www.punoff.com will be begin on April 1, 2015 at noon CDT (-5 GMT) and priority will be determined by earliest submission time.

-On the day of the competition contestants must sign in and pick up their registration packet at Pun-Off site between 10:00 a.m. – Noon.
-Packets not picked up by noon may be assigned to the names on the registration contestant stand-by waiting list who can be present when called to the stage.
-Contestants unable to meet this requirement must contact the event organizers and make other arrangements prior to noon on the day of the competition.
+On the day of the Pun-Off, contestants must sign in and pick up their registration packet at the Pun-Off location between 11:00 am. – 11:45 am.
+Packets not picked up may be assigned to the names on the registration contestant stand-by waiting list who can be present when called to the stage.
+Contestants unable to meet these requirements must contact the event organizers and make other arrangements prior to 11:45 am on the day of the Pun-Off competition.

 The contestant with the highest total score will win the event.
 In the case of a tie score, the tied contestants will be called back on stage, where they will present part of their routine again.
 After all tied contestants finish, audience response will be taken.
 The contestant that receives the best audience reaction, as determined by the judging panel and the Master(s) of Ceremonies, shall win the event.